-The location of Civil Defence Community Centres will depend on the type of emergency and the area impacted.
+The location of Civil Defence Community Centres will depend on the type of emergency and the area impacted, and may not be accessible or safe duiring flood events.

 Roles and responsibilities

 The role and responsibilities of the emergency services is clearly defined by legislation.
 In the event of this plan being activated due to an emergency event occurring, the roles and responsibilities of community groups are set out as below.